Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Drug Testing

 Hawaii laws and regulations do not require an employer to conduct drug or alcohol testing.
 To the extent an employer wishes to drug test its employees, Hawaii law does mandate how tests should be conducted.
 Hawaii is a "mandatory" state, which means any private employer wishing to conduct drug and/or alcohol testing of non-regulated employees must do so according to the state constitution, statutes, regulations, local ordinances, and court decisions that apply.
 Haw.
 Rev. Stat. §§ 329B-1 to 8.
 Employers must use licensed testing laboratories.
-If an employee refuses to submit to drug and alcohol testing, the employer may take adverse action against the employee up to and including termination of employment.
+If an employee fails or refuses to submit to drug and alcohol testing, the employer may take adverse action against the employee up to and including termination of employment.

 Jury Duty Leave